coffeenmusic/JapaneseSubsToFlashCards/README.md

 ![Example](example.png)

 Download a japanese subtitle file.
 This tool will parse that file and give you the n most common japanese words used.
 It will then export those words and translations to an Anki flash card deck for spaced repetition studying.
+Any words added to a deck will also be added to an ignore list in the IGNORE_LIST directory.

 # Dependencies
 - fugashi - package for japanese language tokenization (I'm using it to break the corpus in to separate words)